microsoft/dotnet/releases/net471/KnownIssues/534719-Networking ServicePoint.ConnectionLimit default behavior with loopback changed unexpectedly.md

 ## Symptoms
 The limit for HTTP connections per endpoint is controlled by the `ServicePointManager.DefaultConnectionLimit` property.
 This value defaults to 2.
-The behavior for .NET Framework prior to .NET 4.7.1 was that the limit applied only for non-loopback addresses such as http://www.microsoft.com.
-For loopback addresses such as http://localhost, the limit for connections was always int.MaxValue (2,147,483,647) unless changed by calling `ServicePoint` class specific APIs.
+In the .NET Framework 4.7 and earlier versions, the limit applied only to non-loopback addresses such as http://www.microsoft.com.
+For loopback addresses such as http://localhost, the limit for connections was always int.MaxValue (2,147,483,647) unless changed by calling the `ServicePoint.ConnectionLimit` API.

-Due to this bug, when using HttpClient APIs, the connection limit for loopback addresses will now match the limit for non-loopback addresses.
-Thus, the default limit would be 2.
+In the .NET Framework 4.7.1 when using HttpClient APIs, the connection limit for loopback addresses now matches the limit for non-loopback addresses.
+Thus, the default limit is 2.
 This can cause applications to run slower or hang when doing multiple, parallel, requests to the http://localhost addresses.

-Here is code that can show the problem:
+Here is code that shows the problem:

 ```c#
 using System;